 defense alone.
 An incredible 15 players received All-ACC honors, including six on the

-senior RB Tiki Barber, who ran for 1,360 yards and
+first team.
+The offense was led by senior RB Tiki Barber, who ran for 1,360 yards and

 14 TDs, but it was the defense that dominated the headlines in 1996.